Handbook of Research on Employee Voice

 9781800889507 Edward Elgar Publishing

-Edited by Adrian Wilkinson, Professor of Employment Relations and Human Resource Management, Department of Employment Relations and Human Resources, Griffith Business School, Griffith University, Brisbane, Australia and Visiting Professor, University of Sheffield, UK, Jimmy Donaghey, Professor of Human Resource Management, UniSA Business School, University of South Australia, Australia, Tony Dundon, Professor of Employment Relations and Human Resource Management, University of Limerick, Ireland and the Work and Equalities Institute, University of Manchester, UK and Richard B. Freeman, Professor of Economics, Harvard University and National Bureau of Economic Research, US
+Edited by Adrian Wilkinson, Professor of Human Resource Management, Department of Employment Relations and Human Resources, Griffith Business School, Griffith University, Brisbane, Australia and Visiting Professor, University of Sheffield, UK, Jimmy Donaghey, Professor of Human Resource Management, UniSA Business School, University of South Australia, Australia, Tony Dundon, Professor of Employment Relations and Human Resource Management, University of Limerick, Ireland and the Work and Equalities Institute, University of Manchester, UK and Richard B. Freeman, Professor of Economics, Harvard University and National Bureau of Economic Research, US

 Publication Date: 2021 ISBN: 978 1 80088 950 7 Extent: 624 pp